RedHatInsights/patchman-clients/rbac/docs/GroupOut.md

 ### NewGroupOut

-`func NewGroupOut(name string, uuid string, created time.Time, modified time.Time, ) *GroupOut`
+`func NewGroupOut(name string, uuid string, created string, modified string, ) *GroupOut`

 NewGroupOut instantiates a new GroupOut object
 This constructor will assign default values to properties that have it defined,